-A: With the change in testing technology for the drug tests, we utilize a different indicator of specimen validity.
-Albumin is an endogenous (i.e. naturally occurring) substance that is expected to be in all donor's oral fluid/saliva and serves as an excellent test for specimen validity.
+A: We perform specimen validity testing (an Albumin test) on every oral fluid specimen, giving you the added assurance that the specimen is appropriate for testing.
+Albumin is an endogenous (i.e. naturally occurring) substance that is expected to be in all donor's oral fluid/saliva.
+The test helps to ensure that the specimen is oral fluid/saliva and that there is sufficient sample to perform the testing.